Introduction to the Bible book of Daniel

 3. 8:1-12:13 (in Hebrew) ... containing Daniel’s prophecies of God's future program for his Jewish people.
 Consequently, the language reverts back to Hebrew.

 Early records confirm that the book was indeed written by Daniel.
 As far as can be determined, every Jew and early Christian attributed the book to Daniel.
 Even Josephus, the secular Roman historian of the first century, does so.
 The authorship and date of the book was first challenged around AD 300, by the anti-Christian philosopher, Porphyry.
 Porphyry saw that the book of Daniel foretold many historical events that occurred between 600 BC and AD 70 ... especially things during the days of Antiochus Epiphanes, the "Madman".
 Thus, Porphyry concluded that the book of Daniel must then have been written after the events it recorded saying that it was merely written to comfort the Jews in their suffering and as a prop for their religion.
-He reasoned, After all, no one can foretell the future!
-This is a stubborn view that is still held by secularists and theological liberals today who deny the historicity, prophecies and miracles of the Bible.
+His reasoning was, After all, no one can foretell the future!
+This is a stubborn view that is still held by secularists and theological liberals who deny the historicity, prophecies and miracles of the Bible.
+I will not go into detail about the arguments put forward by these critics who wish to relegate this beautiful and historic prophecy to just another Jewish apocalyptic fantasy.
+If the reader would like to do further study in this area, I would highly recommend the book, In and Around the Book of Daniel by Charles Boutflower.
+He takes these critics "head on" and does a masterful job of laying out the case for the historicity and authorship of Daniel.
+Dr. Herbert Lockyer says of his book, ...there is no other that can compare with Boutflower's masterly work for a right understanding of the historical background of Daniel's prophecy.

 Modern archeology has put to rest many of the critic's objections to the book of Daniel by uncovering records that show the uncanny historical accuracy of Daniel's prophecies.
 The East India House Inscription at the British Museum, is an example.
 This stone block, covered with finely carved cuneiform, was found in the ruins of Babylon sometime before 1801 and was given to the representative of the East India Company in Baghdad (hence its modern name).
-It records Nebuchadnezzar's desire to glorify his god, Marduk, by his many construction works in his capital, Babylon, and nearby city of Borsippa.
+It records Nebuchadnezzar's desire to glorify his god, Marduk, by his many construction projects in his capital, Babylon, and the nearby city of Borsippa.

 A picture of the East India House Inscription stone tablet found in the ruins of Babylon.

-Finally, let me repeat … Jesus referred to Daniel's authorship in Matthew 24:15.
+Let me repeat … Jesus referred to Daniel's authorship in Matthew 24:15.
 His stamp of authenticity is proof enough for me.
 How about you?
 Someone has said, If I cannot believe Christ, it doesn't make much difference what I believe about Daniel!
 I might add, or anything else for that matter!